RaminHAL9001/haskell-exercises/Calculator.md

 ### 3.6.
 Define a function for parsing parenthetical expressions.
-Haskell's Prelude module provides a standard parser for parenthetical expressions called `readParen`.
+Haskell's Prelude module provides a standard parser for parenthetical expressions called `Prelude.readParen`.
 Be sure to lookupt the documentation for how `readParen` works.

 **Note** that `readParen` will automatically remove whitespaces inside of the parentheses for you, so there is no need to use `dropWS`.